 According to the Global Ecovillage Network (GEN), an eco-village is

 “an intentional, traditional or urban community that is consciously designing its pathway through locally owned, participatory processes, and aiming to address the Ecovillage Principles in the 4 Areas of Regeneration (social, culture, ecology, economy into a whole systems design)”

 These self-sufficient communities thrive on local participatory processes, striving to curb the world’s social, environmental, and economic crises.
-These communities thrive through intentional design, community living, governance structures, and a functioning group process.
+These intentional communities thrive through design, community living, governance structures, and a functioning group process.

 Ultimately, the goal of these eco-villages or communities is to create solutions to reduce their ecological footprints.
 This means engaging in activities that regenerate social and natural environments.
 They can achieve this by effectively using and conserving the earth’s resources.
 In essence, eco-villages constitute part of the awakening of the human consciousness to embrace sustainability.

 Due to the increasing global environmental, social, cultural, and economic crises our planet is facing, it only fits that we need lifestyle changes.